 - Make and keep appointments (or call to change or cancel them when necessary)

-- Pepare for appointments by checking your degree audit and curriculum plan and writing down questions
+- Prepare for appointments by checking your degree audit and curriculum plan and writing down questions

 - Choose your own class schedule before meeting and discussing it with your advisor

-- Utilize resources and read information on the media portal, Facebook page, newsletter and emails
+- Utilize resources and read information on our weekly advising newsletter and emails

 - Be open in discussing your personal adjustment to Illinois, your academic progress and your study habits.
 If you experience any problems, let your advisor know